mouseless/baked/unreleased.md

     domain model
   - `DomainLayer` now provides a metadata mechanism that allows you to add custom attributes to domain model
+  - `DomainLayer` now provides a indexer mechanism that allows you to index models based on their attributes

 ## Improvements